alphagov/whitehall/docs/internationalisation_guide.md

 ### Pluralised translations

-For terms that are translatable in both singular and plural forms (e.g. document.type.publication), include "one" and "other" keys for the singular and plural translation of the term.
+For terms that are translatable in both singular and plural forms (e.g. [`document.type.publication`](https://github.com/alphagov/whitehall/blob/bd1dcd37fbf2c91a10c7927d1d46b3df75cdca2d/config/locales/en.yml#L294-L296)), include "one" and "other" keys for the singular and plural translation of the term.

+Note that other languages have different pluralisation rules (such as "few" and "many") but these other plural forms should be [left blank](https://github.com/alphagov/whitehall/blob/02666684c7869cc8b633f6382be0ebe6ee22e3b0/config/locales/pl.yml#L401-L405)).

-Note: pluralised translation terms should only ever contain these two plural form keys in en.yml, otherwise the code that regenerates the other translation locale files will not recognise them as being plural translations and will not generate the correct pluralisation keys for the different locales.
+Note: pluralised translation terms should only ever contain these two plural form keys in `en.yml`, otherwise the code that regenerates the other translation locale files will not recognise them as being plural translations and will not generate the correct pluralisation keys for the different locales.

 ## Updating the locales files